Discover the Benefits of Modular Homes: Your Guide to Modern Living

 Because modular homes are built to the same codes and placed on permanent foundations, they’re treated the same in the real estate market.
 When well-maintained and located in a good area, they appreciate just like traditional homes.

 Modular is not the same thing as manufactured: Manufactured homes follow federal HUD standards and are built on a permanent chassis.
-Whereas modular homes follow state/local codes and are set on permanent foundations — so they’re treated like site-built traditional homes in permitting, inspection, and resale.
+In contrast, modular homes follow state/local codes and are set on permanent foundations.
+This means they’re treated like site-built traditional homes in permitting, inspection, and resale.

 Worried about getting a mortgage?
 Don’t be.